spree/api.spreecommerce.com/content/developer/products.markdown

 would be a size, with that option type's values being something such as "Small", "Medium" and "Large".
 Another typical option type could be a color, such as "Red", "Green" or "Blue".

+A product can be assigned many option types, but must be assigned at least one if you wish to create variants for that product.

 ## Variants